Hajime-No-Ippo/Hajime-No-Ippo/README.md

 </a>

-# Hi there 👋 This is Hajime-No-Ippo
+# Hi there 👋 This is Eric
 ```